 All ingredients in your dog’s food should be fresh, highly bioavailable, easily digested, and highly palatable.

-You should also avoid dog foods with artificial colors, flavors, meat meals, artificial preservatives, and other chemicals.
-Clean healthy whole food matters.
+You should also avoid dog foods with artificial colors, flavors, meat meals, artificial preservatives, and other chemicals—clean, healthy, whole food matters.

-The quality and source of protein are very important.
-Clean, wholesome, novel meats and organs are important for overall health.
-Novel proteins play a large role in preventing allergic reactions.
 Once a dog is allergic to a certain protein in a food, that food will continue triggering their allergies indefinitely.
 The key is to find something that they haven’t eaten before.
 Guinea fowl is one such novel protein source.
-Not only is guinea fowl meat full of protein, it is also a rich source of all kinds of vitamins and minerals.
+Not only is guinea fowl meat full of protein, but it is also a rich source of all kinds of vitamins and minerals.
 This includes calcium, iron, phosphorus, and magnesium.
-It also contains the B vitamins as well, and essential fatty acids like Omega-3 fatty acids, which are crucial for a dog’s health and wellbeing.
+It also contains the B vitamins as well, and essential fatty acids like Omega-3 fatty acids, which are crucial for a dog’s health and well-being.

 Sweet potato and carrots are full of antioxidants and have numerous health benefits due to all the vitamins, minerals, and antioxidants in them.
 This includes vitamin A, vitamin B6, vitamin C, calcium, potassium, and iron.